 In 2021, Google initially committed to ending support for third-party cookies in the Chrome browser in 2022.
 The commitment came two years after Google began working on a project “privacy sandbox” for Chrome.

-In a company blog post Wednesday, Google's vice president of Privacy Sandbox, Anthony Chavez, said the company has taken a "deliberate approach to change from third party cookies".
+In a company blog post Wednesday, Google's vice president of Privacy Sandbox, Anthony Chavez, said the company has taken a "deliberate approach to from third party cookies".

 "The most consistent feedback we've received is that more time is needed to evaluate and test new Privacy Sandbox technologies before removing third-party cookies in Chrome."